VonHeikemen/lsp-zero.nvim/README.md

 ```
 > If you want to know all the things this preset does for you check out the [Under the hood](https://github.com/VonHeikemen/lsp-zero.nvim/wiki/Under-the-hood) section in the wiki.

 `.preset()` will indicate what set of options and features you want enabled.
 And `.setup()` will be the one doing the heavy lifting.
-Other forms of customization are available, of course, they will be explained in detail later.
+Other forms of customization are available, of course, they are detailed in the [Lua api](https://github.com/VonHeikemen/lsp-zero.nvim#lua-api) section and the [Advance usage](https://github.com/VonHeikemen/lsp-zero.nvim/blob/main/advance-usage.md) page.

 If you have any question about configuration, usage or a feature, feel free to ask in the [discussion page](https://github.com/VonHeikemen/lsp-zero.nvim/discussions/1).